jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/9-BlobStorageTrigger.md

     > **Note:** We will add the base url to our Azure Functions' Application Settings later

-## 2. Creating a Blob Trigger Azure Function
+## 2. Creating a Queue Trigger Azure Function

 In a previous part, we created an Azure Function with an HTTP Trigger - an Azure Function invoked by call to its HTTP end point.
-We can also create functions that are triggered when blobs are [saved into Azure Blob Storage](https://docs.microsoft.com/azure/azure-functions/functions-create-storage-blob-triggered-function/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn), similar to how a database trigger is fired on an INSERT in a traditional relational database like SQL Server.
+We can also create functions that are triggered when an object is added to a queue.

 Functions can also have bindings to other Azure resources such as storage and Cosmos DB.
-These bindings can be input bindings so that data from the resource is passed to the function as an input parameter, or output bindings so that data returned from the function or passed as an `out` parameter can be sent to a resource.
+These bindings can be input bindings so that data from the resource is passed to the function as an input parameter, or output bindings so that data returned from the function or passed to a `IAsyncCollector` parameter can be sent to a resource.
 For example, you can bind the return value of a function to a Cosmos DB database and have the returned value inserted as a document into the database once the function completes, simply by configuring the bindings.

-### Creating the Blob trigger

 1. In the [Azure Portal](https://portal.azure.com/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn), navigate to the Azure Function resource, **HappXamDevsFunction-[Your Last Name]**
     - E.g. HappyXamDevsFunction-Minnick